robertu94/robertu94.github.io/content/learning/cpp.markdown

 Once you've made as many changes to your problematic structures and functions as you can, you may further reduce build times by using "precompiled headers" and "unity builds".
 Precompiled headers work by serializing the compilers internal state so that the parsing phase of C++ can be skipped.
 Unity builds reduce the time required to instantiate identical headers by grouping source files for compilation.
 These both are not without their drawbacks for tooling which relies on source file names such as clangd, but I am hopeful that both of these techniques will be obviated with C++20 modules while improving the tooling situation.
 However, at time of writing, C++20 modules are not yet completely implemented by most major compilers.

++ use clang's `-ftime-trace` or a similar feature in another compiler to profile your build.
+What could you do to accelerate the build?
+{.activity}

 ## Object-Oriented C++

 C++ has a uniquely complicated object oriented system.
 Most of this is due to the use of templates for generic programming and Turing-completeness of templates.